jia-xinyu/Caracal_Teensy/README.md

 ```
 So set the send buffer to `TX_SIZE_32` (64 bytes) and the receive buffer to `RX_SIZE_64` (128 bytes).

+You can use [PCAN-View](https://www.peak-system.com/PCAN-USB.199.0.html) to monitor CAN BUS ports.

 ## UDP #
 The UDP rx message includes
 ```